Updated on May 19th, 2021 by Bob Ciura

 While the long-term outlook is more promising, several challenges remain in the near term.
-First, this includes a shrinking spread between 3-month LIBOR and short-term repo rates as repo rates remain elevated due to a Fed Funds rate of 0.25%.
+First, this includes a shrinking spread between 3-month LIBOR and short-term repo rates as repo rates remain elevated due to the extremely low Fed Funds rate.

 Another risk is that prepayment speeds could rise due to seasonal factors.
 Additionally, the drop in mortgage rates could increase refinancing activity, further cutting into profits.

 While some cash-out refinancing is already factored into the company’s prepayment expectations and their portfolio has been structured to hedge against some of this, there will still likely be some lost profits.
-This explains the company’s recent pattern of dividend reductions.
+This explains the company’s recent pattern of dividend reductions since 2019.

-The latest earnings results revealed a dividend that appears covered by earnings, as the company paid a $0.45 per share dividend in the quarter.
-Dynex delivered $0.51 of earnings-per-share during the quarter.
-That said, Dynex announced a 13.3% dividend cut for the July 1st payment.
-This is the second dividend cut in 2020, which follows a cut made in the previous year.
+The latest earnings results revealed a dividend that appears covered by earnings, as the company paid a $0.39 per share dividend in the quarter.
+At the same time, Dynex delivered core net operating income per share came of $0.46.

-Including dividends distributed thus far in 2020, as well as those expected for the rest of the year, Dynex will pay out $1.66 of dividends this year.
-Based off of the June 30th closing price of $14.30, shares have a yield of 11.6% today.
+Including dividends distributed thus far in 2021, as well as those expected for the rest of the year, Dynex will pay out $1.56 of dividends this year.
+Based off of the recent closing price of $19.70, shares have a yield of 7.9% today.
 On the surface, Dynex appears to be an attractive high-yield dividend stock.

 Dynex Capital’s high dividend yield and monthly dividend payments make it stand out to high-yield dividend investors.
 However, we remain extremely cautious on the stock.

 The company is covering its dividend for the time being.
-But declining interest rates will continue to force the company further out on the risk spectrum to maintain its cash flows, as its older mortgages roll off the balance sheet.
-This sets them up for potentially steep losses if the economy slips into recession and defaults rise.
+But the riskiness of the business model sets up Dynex for potentially steep losses if the economy slips into recession and defaults rise.
+We also find shares to be overvalued, with a 2021 P/E of 10.5 compared with our fair value P/E of 8.

-If the company cuts its dividend yet again, it will likely continue the stock’s sell-off.
-This makes the investment highly speculative right now.
-Despite the double-digit yield, investors looking for monthly income have much better choices with more favorable growth prospects, and safer dividends.
+This makes the stock fairly risky.
+Despite the high dividend yield, investors looking for monthly income have better choices with more favorable growth prospects, and safer dividends.